 Customer credit risk is managed by each business unit subject to the Group's established policy, procedures and control relating to customer credit risk management.
-Outstanding customer receivables are regularly monitored and any services to major customers are generally covered by letters of credit or other forms of credit insurance obtained from reputable banks and other financial institutions.
+Outstanding customer receivables, retention and advances to suppliers are regularly monitored and any services to major customers are generally covered by letters of credit or other forms of credit insurance obtained from reputable banks and other financial institutions.

-The Group's maximum exposure arising from default of the counterparty is limited to the carrying amount of cash at banks, short term deposits, receivables and due from related parties.
+The Group's maximum exposure arising from default of the counterparty is limited to the carrying amount of cash at banks, time deposits, receivables, and due from related parties.